Of all the super healthy greens, kale is king.

-Guess what... kale actually contains bile acid sequestrants, which can lower cholesterol levels (11).
-This should lead to a reduced risk of heart disease over time.
+Kale actually contains bile acid sequestrants, which can lower cholesterol levels.
+This might lead to a reduced risk of heart disease over time (11).

-One study found that daily consumption of kale juice for 12 weeks increased HDL (the "good") cholesterol by 27% and lowered LDL levels by 10%, while also improving antioxidant status (12).
+One study found that drinking kale juice every day for 12 weeks increased HDL (the "good") cholesterol by 27% and lowered LDL levels by 10%, while also improving antioxidant status (12).

 According to one study, steaming kale dramatically increases the bile acid binding effect.
-Steamed kale is actually 43% as potent as cholestyramine, a cholesterol lowering drug that functions in this way (13).
+Steamed kale is actually 43% as potent as cholestyramine, a cholesterol-lowering drug that functions in a similar way (13).

 Vitamin K is an important nutrient.